-Parkinson's Champions @ Home is a virtual event for runners across the country who want to join at―home events while raising funds and awareness for people living with Parkinson's disease (PD).
+Parkinson's Champions @ Home is a virtual team for runners across the country who want to join at―home events while raising funds and awareness for people living with Parkinson's disease (PD).

 - Run a 5k – commit to running a 5K (3.1 miles).
-Use our 8―week training plan to get ready for a 5K you'll run with hundreds of others across the country.
+Set your fundraising goal and then use our 8-week training plan to get ready to run.

 - 10K for 10 Million – take things to the next level.
 Run a 10K with runners around the world as we honor the 10 million people living with Parkinson’s.

-- Marathon Month Challenge – Join our Marathon Month challenge and commit to 26.2 miles over the month of November.
+- Marathon Month – Take the Marathon Month challenge and commit to 26.2 mile over the course of one month.
 Run a mile a day or run it all at once, the mileage is up to you!

 Who can participate?

 All fitness levels are welcome!
 We encourage runners (and walkers) to choose a distance that is right for them.
 Complete your mileage as a solo runner or recruit the whole family to help you hit 26.2 miles.
 Together our goal is to run 60,000 for the 60,000 people diagnosed with Parkinson’s each year.
 Once you register, share your story, update your mileage and #Run4PD.

 There is no fundraising requirement, but every mile you run and dollar you raise helps bring us closer to a world without PD.

 Set a goal for yourself – do you want to raise $262 for the 26.2 miles in a marathon?
 Or $600 for the 60,000 people diagnosed with PD each year.
 Set a meaningful goal for yourself and get ready to fundraise.
 Plus, check out the prizes you will win when you hit your goals